 Buttery soft and melt-in-your-mouth delicious, these Coconut Cherry Shortbread Cookies are just that!
 These little white cookies are sugar-coated shortbread cookies with a twist!
 Loaded with butter, shredded coconut, dried cherries and dark chocolate morsels, their appearance resembling our favorite white powered tea cookies, also known as Russian Tea Cookies, Tea Cakes, Snowballs, and Italian Wedding Cookies.
-Amazingly melt-in-your mouth texture, these little white sugar gems are perfect to serve for Mother’s Day, and every festive occasion this Spring!
+They are perfect to serve for Mother’s Day, and every festive occasion this Spring!